HSandhu1803/HSandhu1803/README.md

-## I’m Harkamal Sandhu, a 22-year-old international student from India, currently majoring in Computer Science.
+### I’m Harkamal Sandhu, from India, currently majoring in Computer Science.
 Here’s a little about me and my journey:

 + 🔭 I’m currently working on enhancing my ePortfolio to demonstrate my skills in Software Design/Engineering, Algorithms and Data Structures, and Databases.
 + 🌱 I’m currently learning advanced problem-solving techniques and algorithm design to further my coding expertise.